aproragadozo/sphinx-versioning-test/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Veriff Doc Versioning Test's documentation!
+Veriff Doc Versioning Test
 ======================================================

+Presenting an option for maintaining documentation for multiple software versions.

 .. toctree::
    :maxdepth: 2